elisabethRMH/elisabethRMH/README.md

-## Hi there 👋
+## Hi there, visitor! 👋

-Signal processing and machine learning for healthcare applications.
+I am researching signal processing and machine learning for healthcare applications.
 Currently doing a postdoc at Stanford University to discover biomarkers of depression and insomnia in sleep signals.

 <!--